fbpx

 A perfect black and white has contrast.
 Light and dark tones that covert well into black and white.
 A lot of one tone (like green grass and trees) can turn into a muddy image when converted.
 A muddy black and white is pretty blah!
 With outdoor images, I like to convert close-ups to black and white!
 In the studio, black and white backdrops add some awesome contrast!

-Deep Contrast Emotion
+Deep Contrast Emotion - NPS Photography

 Black & White Studio Maternity Portrait